ilo-token/ilo-token.github.io/README.md

 ## Building

-This fetches more dependencies needed and builds `./dist/main.js` as a minified file ready for production use.
+This fetches more dependencies needed, builds the dictionary, and builds `./dist/main.js` as a minified file ready for production use.
+If you made changes to the dictionary, you'll need to run this again.

 ```
 deno task build